isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-does-apple-cider-vinegar-kill-fleas.markdown

 **Step 8:**
 Add  or 1 cup of vinegar to the solution.
 **Step 9:**
-Use the flea comb again to groom your pet while consistently dipping it in the homemade dawn dish soap and vinegar solution for fleas.�Treating your home.
+Use the flea comb again to groom your pet while consistently dipping it in the homemade dawn dish soap and vinegar solution for fleas.
+Treating your home.
 Related:
 [Flea Eggs Vs. Dandruff: Tell the Difference?](https://pestpolicy.com/flea-eggs-vs-dandruff/)
 ## Dawn Dish Soap for Fleas in Carpet